GAYATHRI-1112/Gayathri_21D016/README.md

 **Invoice Billing System**

 **Project Overview:**
 This project is an invoice billing system developed in Java, focused on efficiently managing customers, items, and invoices using MySQL for data storage and management.
 The system allows for creating, updating, and managing records while ensuring accurate billing, reporting, and ease of use.
+The system supports both console-based operations and a graphical user interface (GUI) for user interactions.

 **Features**

+**Create and Manage Customers:**
-Create and Manage Customers: Allows creation, updating, and viewing of customer records.
+Allows creation, updating, and viewing of customer records.
 Customer information is encapsulated, ensuring data integrity and security.

+**Create and Manage Items:**

-Create and Manage Items: Enables creation, updating, and viewing of item records.
+Enables creation, updating, and viewing of item records.
 Methods are provided for updating item details and deleting items if necessary.

+**Generate and Manage Invoices:**

-Generate and Manage Invoices: Facilitates the creation of invoices, adding items to invoices, updating quantities, and calculating totals.
+Facilitates the creation of invoices, adding items to invoices, updating quantities, and calculating totals.
 Invoices can be corrected by updating or deleting items.
 The system ensures that customer balances are carried over and updated with each purchase.

+**View Sales Reports:**

-View Sales Reports: Provides functionality to view sales reports such as item sales and customer balances.
+Provides functionality to view sales reports such as item sales and customer balances.

+**Database Integration using JDBC:**

-Database Integration using JDBC: Uses JDBC for connecting to and interacting with a MySQL database for data storage..
+Uses JDBC for connecting to and interacting with a MySQL database for data storage.

+**GUI-Specific Features**

+**Graphical User Interface (GUI):**

+Includes MainGUI, BillingGUI, CreateItemGUI, and ViewInvoiceByIdGUI classes to handle front-end operations.
+Facilitates user-friendly interaction for creating invoices, managing items, and viewing records.
+GUI operations are performed without modifying the backend code, ensuring consistency and reliability.

 **Technologies Used**
 Java
 MySQL
 JDBC (Java Database Connectivity)
+Swing (for GUI)

 **Table Descriptions for Invoice Billing System**